How Much Manscaping Should You Do?

 When you keep those principles in mind, you’ll realize that you have a lot of choices.
 You can create tapered or layered looks.
 In fact, that’s pretty normal these days.
 A lot of guys shave some areas and only trim others.
 Just remember this advice, anything that gets trimmed below a half-inch in length is going to get pokey.
 Make your decisions wisely.

 As for frequency, you want to avoid shaving anywhere in this region more than once a week if you can.
 Trimming can be done more regularly, but few guys really need more than a weekly upkeep.
+If you've ever wondered how porn stars shave, you can bet that it begins with attention to the lower region on a regular basis.

 Lastly, we’re addressing those of you with a bit of grass on the ass.
-Who are we kidding.
+Who are we kidding?
 That’s pretty much all of you.
 The ass is a bit simpler.
 If you have anything more noticeable than peach fuzz, you want to go for smooth.
 This takes us back to shaving and waxing.

 Despite what you might think, you, in fact, can shave your own ass.
 It takes a little practice and a lot of patience, but it’s a real option.
 The trick is to squat over a mirror.
 Anyway, keeping a smooth ass will require you to make some tough decisions.
 The ass is much more tender than the upper back, so waxing will definitely make you squeal.
 That said, shaving is going to introduce you to the fiery itch of stubble between your ass cheeks.
 It’s not exactly fun.